Preserving Tumor Volumes for Unsupervised Medical Image Registration: Methodology

 After obtaining the soft tumor mask $STM$, we can adaptively select tumor regions to maintain the size ratio.
 Here, we define the volume-preserving loss directly as the distance $D_{\theta_2}$, as shown in Equation \ref{eq:dist}.
 By minimizing the distance, we can achieve smaller volume changes, indicating better preservation of tumor volume.
 The volume-preserving loss is multiplied by the soft tumor mask.
 This ensures that the volume-preserving constraints are adaptively applied to the tumor regions and not to the normal regions, {which can be formulated as:}

 {Here, in the second stage}, the registration network takes the soft tumor mask as input, which serves as an indicator for the regions that need to be preserved in terms of volume.
-We follow the similarity and registration loss formulation in~\cite{zhao2019recursive}, but we use a weighted similarity loss to adapt to the volume-preserving loss, where $Cov$ is the covariance between two images $I_1, I_2$, $\hat{I}$ is the mean of $I$, and $Cov'$ is the adapted version utilizing $STM$ weight:
+We follow the similarity and registration loss formulation in~\cite{zhao2019recursive}, but we use a weighted similarity loss to adapt to the volume-preserving loss, {which can be formulated as:}

 {Therefore, the training loss of the second stage is}: